-None of the proposed restoration sites are within the designated segments of these rivers, and all of the treatment sites except one are at least 1 mile from the listed river.
-None of the restoration activities would occur within the designated segments of any wild and scenic rivers.
+None of the proposed restoration sites are within the designated segments of these rivers.
+Therefore, none of the restoration activities would occur within the designated segments of any wild and scenic rivers.

+All of the sites proposed for piscicide use, except one, are far from designated wild and scenic rivers or river segments.
 One site proposed for piscicide treatment is near the headwaters of the North Fork of the Kern River, with the downstream edge of the treatment area approximately 650 feet from the designated wild and scenic river.
-Therefore, this evaluation was completed to address this treatment area and its potential effects on the North Fork of the Kern River.